Geauga County Transit

 Geauga County Transit is the transit bus agency serving Geauga County, Ohio.
 It operates demand-responsive (door-to-door) transit buses, including out-of-county service.
+Geauga Transit only operates weekdays from 6 AM to 9 PM.

-Greater Cleveland Regional Transit Authority, a neighboring transit agency, provides service near the Cuyahoga-Geauga County border where connections can be made.
+Cleveland's RTA, a neighboring transit agency, provides service near the Cuyahoga-Geauga County border where connections can be made.
+Laketran also provides connecting services in Concord.

+Geauga Transit fares are accepted in cash with exact change required.
+Discounts are available where applicable, while care attendants can ride for free.
+Stopovers up to 5 minutes are subject to an additional $1 fee.